| Written by Mark Buzinkay

 OLD INDUSTRY, NEW CHALLENGES

 Truly offshore drilling began 70 years ago, and the industry continues to flourish today.
-The demand for oil and gas remains high despite the trend of decarbonization of global activities, and new technologies like wind farms which are developed to also profit from offshore energy.
-Industry trends suggest a shift into the digitalization of processes – from exploration to process optimisation: 3D modelling, blockchain, augmented reality, big data, robotics, and the internet of things are a few of these trends among others (1).
+The demand for oil and gas remains high despite the decarbonization trend of global activities and new technologies like wind farms, which are developed to also profit from offshore energy.
+Industry trends suggest a shift into the digitalization of processes – from exploration to process optimisation: 3D modelling, blockchain, augmented reality, big data, robotics, and the internet of things are a few of these trends, among others (1).
 What remains from the past are the harsh environments and the expansive and complex machinery which have been a constant companion of the offshore industry since its beginning.

 emergency-response-training-5